 6. Proximity Drop

-When you serve customers in your city, keep note of the areas and services that you are providing.
-If you are replacing a furnace or water heater, chances are that there are other homes in the same neighbourhood that need similar service.
+When you serve customers in your city, keep note of the areas and services you provide.
+For example, if you are replacing a furnace or water heater, chances are that other homes in the same neighbourhood need similar services.

-Have a graphic designer create a door hanger with a promotion targeted at the neighbours of the area.
-Mention that you worked on a neighbour’s home and are offering an exclusive promotion.
-Get them to call within the next 30 days to receive 10% discount.
+Have a graphic designer create a door hanger with a promotion targeted at the area’s neighbours.
+Mention that you worked on a neighbour’s home and offer an exclusive promotion.
+Get them to call within the next 30 days to receive a 10% discount.
 Create your own promotion that fits the budget and rings your phone.

 Have your plumbers place these door knockers on the doorknobs of adjacent homes.
 If you want to reward your plumbers for following through, have them write their initials on the back of the door hanger.

-When a new customer calls from the door hanger promo, make sure to get the initials on the back of the card to track the leads.
-Run a competition between the plumbers and reward the plumber who got the most leads.
+When a new customer calls from the door hanger promo, get the initials on the back of the card to track the leads.
+Then, run a competition between the plumbers and reward the plumber with the most leads.

 7. Courtesy Pack

-In the bath courtesy package, include things like bath salts, a loofa, lotions, soaps, face cloth, etc. You could even include a mug candle with your logo on it.
+The bath courtesy package could include bath salts, a loofa, lotions, soaps, face cloth, etc. You could even have a mug candle with your logo on it.
 After the candle is burned up, it becomes a mug.

 If your customer purchased a furnace, make a tropical courtesy pack with some Pina Colada mix, coconut tiki cups and Hawaiian leis.
-Explain that you have done so because their new furnace is going to keep them toasty warm!
+Explain that you have done so because their new furnace will keep them toasty warm!

-Using any of these effective marketing ideas will get your plumbing company noticed and remembered by your customers.
-When you do what everyone else is doing, you will only blend in.
+Using these creative marketing ideas will make your plumbing company noticed and remembered by your customers.
+You will only blend in when you do what everyone else is doing.
 Make your company stand out!

 We have other great marketing ideas to help you increase sales.
 Check them out on our blog.

 Have an idea that you have tried in your city that worked amazingly for your business?
 We’d love to hear it.
-Comment below or send us a message.
+So send us a message.